VSCO Photo App

 In-app purchases are available.
 Some of the these in-app purchases are completely free of charge.
 There is an option for an annual subscription which gives access to more exclusive editing tools.

 Is there porn in VSCO?
 Not that we could find.
 Some suggestive photos – scantily clad, but tasteful images.
 It’s typically hard to prevent inappropriate content from infiltrating apps where users upload their own content, so we’re keeping watch.

-VSCO bottom line – is it better than Instagram for my kid?
+VSCO bottom line – is VSCO safe?

 We found very few reasons to be concerned about VSCO.
 More often, it’s important for parents to understand that this is an app that kids might request in order to make their Instagram photos look better.

 Note – we have a bigger issue with kids <16 using Instagram.
 If you would like a tool that monitors Instagram, including the photos (if using an Android device), please consider Bark.

 *There are affiliate links throughout this post because we’ve tested and trust a small list of parental control solutions.
 Our work saves you time!
 If you decide that you agree with us, then we may earn a small commission, which does nothing to your price.
 Enjoy!